huawei-noah/HEBO/MCBO/README.md

 - [ ] Handle black-box constraints.
 - [ ] Handle multi-fidelity MCBO.
 - [ ] Implement probabilistic reparameterization for acquisition function optimization
+- [ ] Support optimizing in a table of points instead of in the full search space.

+#### Debug
+- [] improve the way we cope with hallucinatory points (to prevent sampled values from exploding)

 We invite you to contribute to the development of the MCBO library notably by proposing implementation of new modules, providing new tasks or spotting issues.